Para-Bannai-Ito Polynomials: Introduction

 The goal of this paper is to fully characterize the $q\to -1$ limit of the $q$-para-Racah polynomials.
-We name them para-Bannai-Ito polynomials, as they are obtained from an unconventional truncation of the general Bannai-Ito \cite{BI} and general complementary Bannai-Ito polynomials \cite{CBI}.
+We name them para-Bannai--Ito polynomials, as they are obtained from an unconventional truncation of the general Bannai--Ito \cite{BI} and general complementary Bannai--Ito polynomials~\cite{CBI}.
 The paper has the following structure.
-In Section 2, we review some important properties of the general Bannai-Ito and complementary Bannai-Ito polynomials and, their relations via Christoffel/Geronimus transformations.
-In Section 3, the truncation condition for the general complementary Bannai-Ito with $N=2j$ ($j$ even) is presented and, are obtained also the three-term recurrence relation, the Dunkl-difference equation, the explicit expression in terms of hypergeometric series and the orthogonality relation.
-Darboux transformations are used to obtain in Section 4 the recurrence relation of the para-Bannai-Ito polynomials for $N=2j+1$ ($j$ even) through the same truncation, albeit in the case of the general Bannai-Ito polynomials.
-The corresponding cases for $j$ odd are treated in Appendix \secref{sec:appA} and \secref{sec:appB}.
-In Section 5, the para-Bannai-Ito polynomials are obtained as a $q\to -1$ limit of the $q$-para-Racah polynomials and a connection to the dual -1 Hahn is presented.
+In Section \ref{C2_GCBI_GBI}, we review some important properties of the general Bannai--Ito and complementary Bannai--Ito polynomials, as well as their relations via Christoffel/Geronimus transformations \cite{haine,zhedanov_rational_1997}.
+In Section \ref{sec3}, the truncation condition for the general complementary Bannai--Ito with $N=2j$ ($j$ even) is presented with the corresponding three-term recurrence relation, the Dunkl-difference equation, the explicit expression in terms of hypergeometric series and the orthogonality relation.
+A Geronimus transformation is used to obtain, in Section \ref{sec4}, the recurrence relation of the para-Bannai--Ito polynomials for $N=2j+1$ ($j$ even) through the same truncation, albeit in the case of the general Bannai--Ito polynomials.
+The corresponding cases for $j$ odd are treated in Appendixes~\ref{sec:appA} and~\ref{sec:appB}.
+In Section \ref{sec5}, the para-Bannai--Ito polynomials are obtained as a $q\to -1$ limit of the $q$-para-Racah polynomials and a~connection to the dual $-1$ Hahn polynomials is presented.